 As well as regular worship, we host an informal bible study group, 'Unlocking the Word', which meets fortnightly on a weekday morning during the session.
 Several evening study and discussion groups have also been held in recent years, based on the Living the Questions

 DVD series and on film-based study courses for Lent.

 As a response to worship, and in all our activities, we encourage open questioning and discussion, and aim to inform and stimulate rather than prescribe and dictate.
 We are a mixed group, as in most churches, but manage to conduct all our business in a friendly and tolerant way.

 While we celebrate weddings and baptisms, and conduct funeral services for members within the congregation, and welcome approaches for all these occasions from the wider parish, our building offers a special and stunning venue for weddings and other occasions of celebration for those who may wish to hire it.
 We warmly welcome enquiries regarding the baptism of youngsters from families who may wish to be associated with St John’s-Renfield Church.
 Please get in touch with the Minister to discuss these kind of services or the Hall Lets Convenor to enquire about the availability of the building for hire.
 Contact us by clicking here.

-We are a member of the West End Parish Grouping within the Church of Scotland, which currently includes Wellington, Partick Trinity, Kelvinbridge Parish, and Kelvinside Hillhead as well as ourselves, and we have a good working relationship with Hillhead Baptist Church, and share services at certain times of the year with our parish partners and neighbours.
-We belong also to the local West End ACTS (Action of Churches Together in Scotland) group, which is ecumenical in constituency and outward-looking in ethos.
+We are a member of the West End Parish Grouping within the Church of Scotland, which currently includes Wellington, Partick Trinity, Kelvinbridge, and Kelvinside Hillhead Churches as well as ourselves, and we have a good working relationship with Hillhead Baptist Church.
+We share services at certain times of the year with our parish partners and neighbours, in particular during Holy Week.
+We also belong to the local West End ACTS (Action of Churches Together in Scotland) group, which is ecumenical in constituency and outward-looking in ethos.

 Coming to Church